oleg-shilo/mkshim/README.md

 -v | --version
     Prints mkshim version.
 -p:args | --params:args
-    The defaul arguments you always want to pass to the target executable.
+    The default arguments you always want to pass to the target executable.
     IE with chrome.exe shim: 'chrome.exe --save-page-as-mhtml --user-data-dir="/some/path"'

 You can use special mkshim arguments with the created shim: